dustinlyons/nixos-config/README.md

 # Overview

-These are [my](https://twitter.com/dustinhlyons) "dotfiles" written as Nix derivations.
-My setup involves a Macbook Pro, a NixOS workstation, and a home-lab server running Nix virtual machines.
-The home-lab server helps me [run my own Dropbox](https://github.com/dustinlyons/nixos-config/blob/main/vm/syncthing/configuration.nix), host my own CI infrastructure, keep spam out of my house, automate stuff, etc. etc. Anyway, it's all here.
+These are "dotfiles" for my

+* M1 Macbook Pro,
+* NixOS workstation,
+* and VMs running in my home-lab

+Continue reading for step-by-step instructions on bootstrapping your first NixOS machine, or use this code as an example.

 Some helpful links:
-* [My steps to bootrap a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md).
-The same steps apply if you're starting from scratch on bare metal (i.e no hard disk partition).
+* [My steps to bootstrap a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md).
+The same steps apply if you're starting from scratch on bare metal (i.e, no hard disk partition).
 * My Emacs [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org)

-This is over a year's work of continuing to abstract and evolve my day-to-day life, both personally and professionally.
-Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) really make it enjoyable!
+My NixOS configuration is over a year of continuing to abstract and evolve my daily life, personally and professionally.
+Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) make it enjoyable!

 # Files